gfodor/kafka-altspacevr-talk/README.md

 ### Step 2: Register account

 You'll need to create an AltspaceVR account.
+(Or sign in if you have one already.)
 Skip the intro and fill out the registration form:

 ### Step 3: Open demo web page